A Detailed Guide on NetSuite Inventory Management for 2025

 6. Lot and Serial Number Tracking

-NetSuite makes recall management, quality control, and warranty tracking easy by keeping detailed records of each lot or serial number.
-This tracking helps prevent issues with expired or defective products and supports efficient inventory management by showing stock levels and product history.
+NetSuite simplifies recall management, quality control, and warranty tracking.
+It does this by keeping detailed records of each lot or serial number.
+This tracking helps avoid problems with expired or faulty products.
+It also supports better inventory management by showing stock levels and product history.

 Additionally, it helps meet regulatory requirements and improves customer satisfaction by ensuring only high-quality products reach the market.